shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-optimizing-azure-code-in-visual-studio.md

 <properties
-   pageTitle="Optimización del código de Azure en Visual Studio | Microsoft Azure" description="Obtenga información sobre cómo las herramientas de optimización del código de Azure en Visual Studio ayudan a que el código sea más sólido y tenga un mejor rendimiento." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Optimizing your Azure code in Visual Studio | Microsoft Azure" description="Learn about how Azure code optimization tools in Visual Studio help make your code more robust and better-performing." services="visual-studio-online" documentationCenter="na" authors="TomArcher"